AliceO2Group/AliceO2/Detectors/HMPID/workflow/README.md

 \page refHMPworkflow HMP workflow
 /doxy -->

-# DPL workflows for the HMPID  v.0.4
+# DPL workflows for the HMPID  v.0.7

 ## HMPID DPL processors

+* `hmpid-raw-to-digits` reads data from ReadOut Raw File and outputs a ROOT formatted file (Reconstruction flow)
+* `hmpid-digits-to-raw` reads digits data from a ROOT formatted file and produce a ReadOut Raw File (Simulation flow)
-* `hmpid-read-raw-file` reads data from ReadOut Raw File and outputs a stream of RDH6 pages as HMP/RAWDATA stream
+* `hmpid-read-raw-file-stream` reads data from ReadOut Raw File and outputs a stream of RDH6 pages as HMP/RAWDATA stream
-* `hmpid-raw-to-digits` decodes the input raw pages stream (HMP/RAWDATA) and produces a vector of o2::hmpid::Digits (HMP/DIGITS)
+* `hmpid-raw-to-digits-stream` decodes the input raw pages stream (HMP/RAWDATA) and produces two streams avector of o2::hmpid::raw::Digits (HMP/DIGITS) and a o2::InteractionRecord (HMP/INTRECORD)
-* `hmpid-write-raw-from-digits` codes input o2::hmpid::Digits vector (HMP/DIGITS) into the binary HMPID raw file
+* `hmpid-digits-to-raw-stream` codes input o2::hmpid::Digits vector (HMP/DIGITS) and (HMP/INTRECORD) stream into the binary HMPID raw file
-* `hmpid-dump-digits` dumps the input o2::hmpid::Digits vector (HMP/DIGITS) to the stdout or in a ASCII file
+* `hmpid-dump-digits-stream` dumps the input o2::hmpid::Digits vector (HMP/DIGITS) and (HMP/INTRECORD) stream to the stdout or in an ASCII file
+* `hmpid-raw-to-pedestals` reads data from ReadOut Raw File and outputs results of Pedestals calculation in ReadOut format and CCDB (Calibration flow)

 ### Workflow example
-The input is a HMPID rawfile and after the decoding the result is a reconstructed rawfile.
+Dumping the contents of a Raw file.

 ```
- o2-hmpid-read-raw-file-workflow --raw-file test_full_flp1.raw -b | o2-hmpid-raw-to-digits-workflow -b | o2-hmpid-write-raw-from-digits-workflow --out-file /tmp/pippo -b
+ o2-hmpid-read-raw-file-stream-workflow --raw-file test_full_flp1.raw -b | o2-hmpid-raw-to-digits-stream-workflow -b | o2-hmpid-dump-digits-stream-workflow --out-file /tmp/pippo.txt -b
 ```

-This reads the `test_full_flp1.raw` file and after the decodeing produce a couple of raw files in the /tmp/ folder that are prefixed with `pippo`
+This reads the `test_full_flp1.raw` file and after the decoding, produce an ASCII file in the /tmp/ folder that contains the Events/Digits dump.

-### o2-hmpid-read-raw-file-workflow
+### o2-hmpid-read-raw-file-stream-workflow
 Reads data from ReadOut Raw File and outputs a stream of RDH6 pages as HMP/RAWDATA stream.

 Display all options

 ```
-o2-hmpid-read-raw-file-workflow --help full
+o2-hmpid-read-raw-file-stream-workflow --help full
 ```

 Data processor options: HMP-ReadRawFile:

 ```
   --raw-file arg                        Raw input file name
+  --print                               verbose output
 ```

-### o2-hmpid-raw-to-digits-workflow
+### o2-hmpid-raw-to-digits-stream-workflow
-Decodes the input raw pages stream (HMP/RAWDATA) and produces a vector of o2::hmpid::Digits (HMP/DIGITS).
+Decodes the input raw pages stream (HMP/RAWDATA) and produces a vector of o2::hmpid::Digits (HMP/DIGITS) and a o2::InteractionRecord (HMP/INTRECORD).

 Display all options

 ```
-o2-hmpid-raw-to-digits-workflow --help full
+o2-hmpid-raw-to-digits-stream-workflow --help full
 ```

 Data processor options: HMP-DataDecoder:

 ```
   --root-file arg (=/tmp/hmpRawDecodeResults)
                   Name of the Root file with the decoding
                   results.
+  --fast-decode   Use the fast algorithm. (error 0.8%
 ```

-### o2-hmpid-write-raw-from-digits-workflow
+### o2-hmpid-digits-to-raw-stream-workflow
-Codes input o2::hmpid::Digits vector (HMP/DIGITS) into the binary HMPID raw file.
+Codes input o2::hmpid::raw::Digits vector (HMP/DIGITS)  and (HMP/INTRECORD) stream into the binary HMPID raw file.

 Display all options

 ```
-o2-hmpid-write-raw-from-digits-workflow --help full
+o2-hmpid-digits-to-raw-stream-workflow --help full
 ```

 Data processor options: HMP-WriteRawFromDigits:

 ```
-  --out-file arg (=hmpidRaw)            name prefix of the two output files
+  --out-file arg (=hmpidRaw)            name of the output file
-  --order-events                        order the events in ascending time
+  --order-events                        order the events time
   --skip-empty                          skip empty events
   --fixed-lenght                        fixed lenght packets = 8K bytes
 ```

-### o2-hmpid-dump-digits-workflow
+### o2-hmpid-dump-digits-stream-workflow
-Dumps the input o2::hmpid::Digits vector (HMP/DIGITS) to the stdout or in a ASCII file.
+Dumps the input o2::hmpid::raw::Digits vector (HMP/DIGITS)  and (HMP/INTRECORD) stream to the stdout or in an ASCII file.

 Display all options

 ```
-o2-hmpid-dump-digits-workflow --help full
+o2-hmpid-dump-digits-stream-workflow --help full
 ```

 Data processor options: HMP-DigitsDump: